-To enable AAA accounting, run command aaa accounting.
-The aaa accounting network command can be used to establish one or multiple accounting method lists.
+To enable AAA accounting, run command and accounting.
+The ana accounting network command can be used to establish one or multiple accounting method lists.
 The network accounting is enabled to provide information to all PPP/SLIP sessions, these information including packets, bytes and time accounting.
 You can run the following command in global configuration mode to start the configuration:

-Command Purpose aaaaccountingnetwork{default list-name}{{{start-stopstop-only}groupgroupname} none} Establishes the global accounting list.
+Command Purpose aaa accounting network {default list-name} {{{start-stop stop-only} group groupname} none} Establishes the global accounting list.